gotie49/JavaASCIIrenderer/README.md

   - get pixel positions and saturation/luminance information of the image
   - check for type
 - Downscale Image by a Factor of 8
-  - Divide Resulution by 8 to achieve that
+  - Divide Resolution by 8 to achieve that
 - Desaturate Image
 - Quantize the Luminance for every Pixel to 0...0.1...1
   - Math.Floor(L*10)/10